anthonyattard/surf-spot-map/README.md

 ## Getting Started

-Either clone the repo or download the zip file.
-Navigate to the directory and open index.html in your browser of choice.
+* Clone the repo or download the zip file.
+* Navigate to the directory and open index.html in your browser of choice.
+* Or view it live at [http://surf-spot-map.anthonyattard.com](http://surf-spot-map.anthonyattard.com)

 ## Deployment